 I feel really bad because it’s honestly the easiest and tastiest chicken curry you will ever make.
 The only reason I haven’t share the recipe before today is we keep eating it all before it can be photographed.

-If you don’t have a Thermomix please don’t be put off, the recipe is just as easily made on the stove top, and I have given those instructions too.
-I’m not one of these mad Thermomix owners that can’t live without the machine.
-I like my TM5, but there isn’t anything I can’t cook without it, including this curry.
+If you don’t have a Thermomix please don’t be put off, the recipe is just as easily made on the stove top.
+This recipe is one of the exclusive recipes I’ve included in my “An Indian ThermoKitchen” cookbook.

-You see Coffs Harbour has the largest Sekh (Punjabi) community in Australia.
+You see Coffs Harbour has the largest Sikh (Punjabi) community in Australia.
 I was lucky enough to grow up living next door to the family that owned the first Indian Restaurant in the area.
-After a bit of persuading I have been able to coax the ingredients and method of one of my favourite curries from the chef.
+After a bit of persuading, I have been able to coax the ingredients and method of one of my favourite curries from the chef.

 The recipe takes about 30 minutes from start to finish and is a healthy, creamy recipe.
 Everyone in our family loves the dish.
 Making this at home means that you can adjust the heat to suit your individual preferences.